History of George Mason basketball

 George Mason Patriots men's basketball program dates to 1966.
 Basketball and athletics as a whole have contributed significantly to George Mason's popularity and success.
 The Patriots are the mascot and logo of George Mason University.
 The Patriots home court for both the men and women is at the EagleBank Arena, which is in Fairfax Virginia.
 The Patriots compete in the Atlantic 10 Conference.
 Until 2012–13, they competed in the Colonial Athletic Association, better known as the CAA.
 Both conferences are part of NCAA Division I sports.
-The men's team is coached by Kim English.
+The men's team is coached by Tony Skinn.
 The women's team is coached by Nyla Milleson.

 History

 The Patriots made a transition from the National Association of Intercollegiate Athletics NAIA to the National Collegiate Athletic Association NCAA Division II, and subsequently into the NCAA Division I rank in the 1978–79 season.
 According to the history of George Mason basketball, both the men's and women's basketball programs have been fixtures of campus life, and have all been enjoyed by students, parents, faculty, staff, other alumni.
 Although many of the school's athletic programs are enjoyed by George Mason Patriots and have had many of their own memorable moments, the men's basketball program remains the key sport at the University.
 The men's basketball team has played at the Patriot Center since 1985, and in prior years played at the PE Building on the west side of the Fairfax Campus.
 George Mason has sent 3 players to the NBA since 1979.
 Those being Rob Rose, Ricky Wilson, and Jason Miskiri.
 George Mason has had numerous basketball players pursue post-college basketball careers overseas over the years, with many George Mason basketball alums still currently continuing their basketball careers overseas.